alexdelorenzo/strs/README.md

 ## Practical example
 If you're using [Debian](https://www.debian.org/), you might want to share your [apt sources](https://wiki.debian.org/SourcesList) file between your machines that run Debian [`testing`](https://wiki.debian.org/DebianTesting) and [`stable`](https://wiki.debian.org/DebianStable).

-Using `strs`, you can take your apt sources from `testing` and point them to `stable` on the fly, and send them to your other your other machine:
+Using `strs`, you can take your apt sources from `testing` and point them to `stable` on the fly, and send them to your `stable` machine:
 ```bash
 $ str replace testing stable < sources.list | ssh hostname "cat > /etc/apt/sources.list"
 ```